 A regular full-time employee or a regular part-time employee working nineteen (19) hours a week or more for at least 36 weeks per year, is eligible for sick leave earned at the rate of one and one-quarter (1.25) days per month.
 Sick leave will be pro-rated for part-time employees.
-This complies with the Paid Leave for All Workers Act of Illinois
+This complies with the Paid Leave for All Workers Act of Illinois.

 - 1. Regular full-time employees are eligible for sick leave accumulated at a rate of 4.33 hours per pay period.
-(15 days per year) - 2.
+(15 days per year). - 2.
 Sick leave may be taken in 15-minute increments. - 3.
 Sick leave may accumulate to an unlimited number of days. - 4.
 Regular part-time employees accumulate sick leave in the same proportion as their hours actually worked bears to the regular full-time schedule. - 5.
-Every July 1 any unused personal business days you have are converted to sick days.
-These converted sick days are recorded as "Unused Personal Business Days to Sick" These days will still be available for use if sick but will not be reported to SURS upon retirement. - 6.
-Sick leave will not accumulate while an employee is on a leave of absence, short-term disability, long-term disability, or any period of time off work without pay.
+Any of the three (3) personal business days which are unused each year shall be added to the employee's accumulated "Unused Personal Business Days to Sick" but will not be reported to SURS upon retirement. - 6.
+Sick leave will not accumulate while an employee is on unpaid leave of absence, short-term disability or long-term disability or any period of time off work without pay.